Alberto Botía

-Alberto Tomás Botía Rabasco (/es/; born 27 January 1989) is a Spanish professional footballer who plays as a centre-back for Super League Greece club A.E.
-Kifisia.
+Alberto Botía (/es/; born 27 January 1989) is a Spanish former professional footballer who played as a centre-back.

 He made 140 La Liga appearances, mostly for Sporting de Gijón but also Sevilla, Elche and one for Barcelona, where he started his career.
 Additionally, he spent four years with Olympiacos, winning the Super League Greece three times.

+Botía won the 2011 European Under-21 Championship with Spain.

 Club career

 Barcelona

 Botía was born in Alquerías, Region of Murcia.
 Aged just eight years old he began playing for Beniel, soon joining neighbours Real Murcia and remaining there for three years.
 In 2003 he moved to Barcelona, being inserted into its B team after a further three seasons.

 In late May 2009 Botía, alongside fellow youth graduate Marc Muniesa, was first called to the main squad for a UEFA Champions League match against Manchester United.
 He made his official debut on the 30th, coming on as a second-half substitute for Gerard Piqué in the final game of the campaign, a 1–1 away draw against Deportivo de La Coruña.